jholdstock/dcrwallet/rpc/documentation/api.md

 - `int64 balance_to_maintain`: When set, the account will purchase as many tickets as possible without going under this amount.

 - `string voting_address`: The address to give the tickets purchased voting rights.

-- `string pool_address`: The address that will be used in any stakepool fee commitment utxos.

-- `double pool_fees`: The percentage used to calculate the proper fee in the stakepool fee commitment utxos.

 **Response:** `stream RunTicketBuyerResponse`